 Midtown Manhattan Hotels

-Staying in Midtown Manhattan is a good choice if you’d like to be close to major attractions you can reach by foot or by relatively short subway rides.
+I think staying in Midtown Manhattan is a good choice if you’d like to walk to many major attractions or, at most, take fairly short subway or bus rides.

-These sights include landmarked buildings like Rockefeller Center, Grand Central Terminal, St. Patrick's Cathedral, and the Empire State Building.
+Just a few of these include landmark buildings like Rockefeller Center, Grand Central Station, St. Patrick's Cathedral and the Empire State Building.

-You'll also be near the Museum of Modern Art, The E Times Square, Fifth Avenue, Restaurant Row, and more.
+You'll also be near the Museum of Modern Art, Times Square, Fifth Avenue, Restaurant Row, and more.

 Budget Hotels